brainvisa/brainvisa-forge/README.md

 `bv_maker` can be used directly and built programs are in the PATH and ready to be used.

+Conda packages installed via pixi (as dependencies) are found in the `.pixi` sub-directory in the soma-forge directory.

 If one needs to make packages, use the following command:

 ```